ewhuang/simons_mouse/README.txt

 gene_a  gene_b  edge_weight
 The edges are not repeated.

+1.5 Create the go_edges.txt file from the files Sheng sent in Feb.
+29 e-mail.

+$ python make_gene_go_file.py.

 _________________ADDING GO NODES AND FORMATTING FOR CLUSTERING__________________
 2. After generating the gene-gene edges, we create files that will be sent to the simulated annealing code.
 Creates 4 files overall, a network and real